Luke Maile Player Props: Reds vs. Marlins

 Luke Maile At The Plate

-- Maile is hitting .244 with nine doubles, four home runs and seven walks.
+- Maile has nine doubles, four home runs and seven walks while batting .246.

-- Maile has picked up a hit in 44.7% of his 47 games this year, with multiple hits in 14.9% of those games.
+- Maile has picked up a hit in 22 of 48 games this season, with multiple hits seven times.

-- Maile has had at least one RBI in 17.0% of his games this year (eight of 47), with two or more RBI six times (12.8%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 16.7% of his games this year, Maile has driven in at least one run.
+In six of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.